mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 earlier, we can open stool.final.an.0.03.cons.taxonomy to see that OTU1 was an OTU corresponding to members of the Bacteroides and that OTU159 was an OTU corresponding to members of the Oscillibacter.
-These data can be plotted in what\'s known as a biplot where lines radiating from the origin (axis1=0, axis2=0) to the correlation values with each axis are mapped on top of the PCoA or NMDS plots.
+These data can be plotted in what's known as a biplot where lines radiating from the origin (axis1=0, axis2=0) to the correlation values with each axis are mapped on top of the PCoA or NMDS plots.
 Later, using the metastats command, we will see another method for describing which populations are